wp-plugins/quick-event-manager/readme.txt

 = Why not? =
 Well OK yes you can add more fields if you want but you are going to have to fiddle about with the php file which needs a bit of care and attention.
 Everything you need to know is in the [wordpress codex](http://codex.wordpress.org/Writing_a_Plugin).

 == Changelog ==

+= 2.1 =
+*	Minor tweaks to the CSS
+*	Fixed a float problem with the event title
+*	Solved the problem with displaying today's events.
+*	New events now show today's date

 = 2.0 =
 *	Added shortcode to list old events